The Eighth Army G3 (Operations) PSYWAR Unit

 I was sent these leaflets by Mrs. Amie Dryer, a teacher at Calvert High School in Calvert County, Maryland.
 She asked me to credit Mr. Jim Scalion (the son of Major Charles Scalion), for providing artifacts, conversation, emails, and sharing his fathers story.

-My intention is to select about a dozen leaflets that display a good mix of themes, images and color to show the scope of the propaganda printed by the Eighth Army G3.
+My intention is to select several dozen leaflets that display a good mix of themes, images and color to show the scope of the propaganda printed by the Eighth Army G3.
 Remember that the U.S. Army was starting from scratch and learning as it went along.

 My last comments here will appear strange.
 From a military point of view everything about this collection is wrong.
 We know that when the war started the Far East Command (FECOM) started preparing leaflets immediately in mid-1950.
 The responsibility then went to Eighth Army G2 (Intelligence) and then G3 (Operations.).
 In November 1950, the first personnel of the 1st Loudspeaker and Leaflet Company began to arrive to help with the preparation and printing of psychological Warfare (now psychological operations) leaflets.
 The 1st Radio Broadcasting and Leaflet (RB&L) Group arrived in Tokyo, Japan, on 6 August 1951.
 There were three different units preparing leaflets.
 MSG Scalion was in the 1st Loudspeaker and Leaflet Company but none of the leaflets he saved were from that unit.
 They are all from Eighth Army G3 and The 1st Radio Broadcasting and Leaflet (RB&L) Group (which I depict in another article).
 How can this be?